technophreak/Talaria/Street Legal/README.md

 This mod is what I found was the best way to make the MX4 street legal with as little as possible changes to the factory components.

 The following (reversible) alterations to the factory components are required:
-* Sacrifice the horn button to reuse the 9 Pins connector on handlebar for 4 buttons controls.
+* Sacrifice (reversible) the horn button to reuse the 9 Pins connector on handlebar for 4 buttons controls.
 * Move headlight connector pin to another pin

 ## Bill of Material (sponsored links) ##